 The bald eagle (Haliaeetus leucocephalus) was named the national symbol of the United States by Congress in 1782.
 Found near open water from Mexico to Alaska, bald eagles may range over great distances but typically return to nest in the vicinity where they fledged.
 In Greater Yellowstone they feed primarily on fish, but also on waterfowl and carrion.
 Numbers declined dramatically during most of the 1900s due to habitat loss, shooting, and pesticide contamination.
 In 1967, the US Fish and Wildlife Service listed the bald eagle as an endangered species in 43 states, including Idaho, Montana, and Wyoming.
 Habitat protection, restrictions on killing, and restrictions on pesticide use led to population growth and delisting of the species in 2007.
 Bald eagles nesting in northwestern Wyoming are part of the Rocky Mountain breeding population that extends into Idaho and Montana.

 Bald eagles, which may reuse the same nest year after year, occupy territories near the park’s major rivers and lakes.
 The number of eaglets that fledge each year depends partly on weather and can fluctuate widely.
 Juveniles may migrate west in the fall but adults often stay in the park year-round.
 Historically, about half of the park’s known bald eagle nests have been in the Yellowstone Lake area, where the productivity and success rates are generally much lower than in the rest of the park.
-However, in 2018, only seven of seventeen active nests in the park were on Yellowstone Lake.
-Of those seven, three were successful and fledged four young in total.
+However, in 2019, only eight of twenty active nests in the park were on Yellowstone Lake.
+Of those eight, three were successful and fledged five young in total.
 A recent study found little evidence to support the claim that cutthroat trout declines have resulted in lower nesting success for bald eagles on Yellowstone Lake.

 Research has shown that human presence can disturb eagle nesting and foraging, therefore nest areas in national parks may be closed to visitors.
 Yellowstone manages nest sites on a case by case basis.